Tina Richards, Missouri peace activist and mother of an Iraq War veteran. She is the founder of the nonprofit group Grassroots America.

 TINA RICHARDS: But there should be enough money already in the regular defense bill —

 TINA RICHARDS: — without continuing the funding for the war.

 REP. DAVID OBEY: There isn’t.
 There isn’t.
 That’s not the way it works.
 The money in the defense bill, it pays for a standing army, but it doesn’t pay for these recurring costs.
 We’re going to add over a billion dollars more to what the president is asking for in that bill, so it should deal with exactly some of the problems you’re talking about.
 How the hell do you get the money to the hospitals if we don’t provide the money?

 TINA RICHARDS: Well, are you going to be in support then of —

 REP. DAVID OBEY: I hate the war.
 I voted against it, to start with.
 I was the first guy in Congress to call for Rumsfeld’s resignation, but we don’t have the votes to defund the war, and we shouldn’t, because that also means defunding everything we’ve got in that bill to help guys who are the victims of the war.

 AMY GOODMAN: On Thursday, Obey’s House Appropriations Committee approved an emergency spending bill that includes about $100 billion to continue fighting wars in Iraq and Afghanistan.
-The legislation set strict conditions on continuing the Iraq war for the next eighteen months and would end US combat there by September 1, 2008.
+The legislation set strict conditions on continuing the Iraq War for the next 18 months and would end U.S. combat there by September 1, 2008.